Course Descriptions

 Instructor: Dr. Susan Douglass

-School Leadership, Board Management, Change Agency
+School Leadership, Board Management, and Change Agency

 Instructor: Habeeb Quadri